January Term Study Abroad Program

 3) Estimated $950 course fee*, which includes:

-- Lodging at the Meininger hostel in central London (multi-bed rooms with only UNH students), one block from the Museum of Natural History and two blocks from the Victoria and Albert Museum.
+- Lodging will be at a hostel in central London (multi-bed rooms with only UNH students).

 - Continental breakfast each morning.

-- A travel pass for all tube and bus travel in London (including those double deckers!)
+- A pass for tube travel throughout central London

 - A side trip outside London (in the past we have visited such places as Oxford, Stratford upon Avon, Bath, or Stonehenge)